benjypng/chrome-extension-logseq-quickcapture/README.md

 2. Go to Chrome -> Manage Extensions -> Load unpacked.
 3. Select the folder that the repository was cloned to in step 1.

+# Customising Keyboard Shortcuts

+Chrome (or other Chrome-based browsers) now supports customising keyboard shortcuts natively.
+[See this Google search results page](https://www.google.com/search?q=define+hotkey+for+chrome+extension).

+- Chrome: Navigate to your Extensions page.
+Click the hamburger menu in the top left-hand corner and choose "Keyboard Shortcuts".
+- Brave: Navigate to `brave://settings`.
+Go to "Extensions" in the left hand menu, and then scroll to the bottom of the page and select "Keyboard Shortcuts".

 # Credits

 [andelf](https://github.com/logseq/logseq/pull/5721)